Low Cost, Flat Fee Retirement Plans Provide Transparency

 No asset-based fees, no hidden revenue-sharing 12b-1 fees.

 Clarity can help you establish a new plan or transition your existing plan to a fixed-fee retirement plan that is customized to the retirement needs of your employees.

 Our low-cost plans provide 100% transparency of all plan fees and expenses.
 No hidden 12b-1 revenue-sharing fees or asset-based pricing.

-Changes in DOL regulations, fees and pricing over the past two years have driven the costs of retirement plans to an all time low.
+Changes in DOL regulations, fees and pricing over the past five years have driven the costs of retirement plans to an all time low.
 Competition in the retirement plans market makes it easy for companies, schools and tax-exempt organizations to have access to low-cost, fixed fee retirement plan platforms and institutional share class mutual funds, once only available to entities with significant plan assets.